Broad Group

 Broad Group is a private manufacturer of central air conditioning non-electric absorption chillers that are powered by natural gas and waste heat based in Changsha, China.
 It is also the parent company of Broad Sustainable Building, a prefab building company.
 The company was established in 1996 and exports products to over 60 countries.
-It was Shanghai Expo 2010's only global official partner that was a Chinese private enterprise and the exclusive supplier of central air conditioning, ventilation and air purification products for the event.

-Broad is one of the few Chinese manufacturing companies that has been widely recognized for its green policies and commitment to countering climate change.
-It has expanded its business in recent years to include other energy saving products and sustainable buildings through its subsidiary Broad Sustainable Building, and achieved the feat of building a 15-story tall hotel in six days, which received two million views in the first ten days after being released on YouTube.
-More recently, the firm succeeded in erecting a 30-story hotel in 15 days.

 History

 1988–1992: The early years

-Born in Changsha in 1960, Zhang Yue was unable to attend school until he was nine years old thanks to the Cultural Revolution, which temporarily shut down most schools in the country.

-He worked as a librarian and teaching drawing at primary school.

-He founded Broad in 1988, registering the company in Chenzhou, Hunan province.
+Zhang Yue founded Broad in 1988, registering the company in Chenzhou, Hunan province.
 Using his savings of $3000, Broad developed industrial boilers based on Zhang's patented design.
 In the 1980s, most domestically manufactured boilers were of poor quality and had high risk of exploding, while Broad's did not.

-His current wealth is estimated at $1.5 billion.

 1992–2005: Move to Changsha and rise

 In 1992, the company was moved to Changsha and began manufacturing absorption chillers.
 At the time, the government provided incentives for non-electric chillers to relieve strain on the national electricity grid, contributing to the company's rise as it became the global leader in absorption chiller by sales in 1996; it entered the international market in 1998 and today, its sales in domestic and international markets split evenly.